lockedsociety/todo-app/README.md

 # Todo

-A todo app for daily task.
+A todo app for daily tasks.

 ## Features list